Skill benchmarking: what it is and why it matters

 How does skill benchmarking work?

-Skill benchmarking is a relatively new phenomenon made possible by the rise of skills intelligence tools.
+Skill benchmarking is a relatively new phenomenon made possible by the rise of skills intelligence systems.
 Prior to this technology, it was very difficult for companies to gain a 360-degree view of all the skills within their workforce, let alone explore how these competencies compare to other organizations within the same industry.

 Traditionally, most companies relied on Human Capital Management (HCM) platforms, which could only capture a sliver of information about their workforce’s skills.
-Unlike HCMs, skills intelligence tools update in real-time, so leaders can feel confident that the skills information they see accurately reflects the knowledge their people possess.
-Top skills intelligence tools like Gloat’s Skills Foundation also pull data from a variety of internal systems and harmonize it to create one holistic view of all the skills within an organization.
+Unlike HCMs, skills intelligence platforms update in real-time, so leaders can feel confident that the skills information they see accurately reflects the knowledge their people possess.
+Top skills intelligence platforms like Gloat’s Skills Foundation also pull data from a variety of internal systems and harmonize it to create one holistic view of all the skills within an organization.

-As skills intelligence tools go mainstream, the concept of skill benchmarking is becoming increasingly popular.
+As skills intelligence goes mainstream, the concept of skill benchmarking is becoming increasingly popular.
 In addition to giving leaders complete visibility into their people’s skills, the tools can compare one workforce’s capabilities to the competencies another company within the same industry has.
 Leaders can also assess the market value of a job, learn if a skill is on the rise or decline, and gain insight into how competitors are positioning their jobs to pivot ahead of the curve.

 5 skill benchmarking benefits HR leaders can’t ignore